mavenlink/gutdata/README.md

-# GoodData API Ruby wrapper and CLI
+# GutData API Ruby wrapper and CLI

-A convenient Ruby wrapper around the GoodData RESTful API.
+A convenient Ruby wrapper around the GutData RESTful API.
 The gem comes in two flavors.
 It has a CLI client and it is a library which you can integrate into your application.

-The best documentation for the GoodData API can be found using these resources:
+The best documentation for the GutData API can be found using these resources:

  * http://sdk.gooddata.com/gooddata-ruby-examples/
  * http://developer.gooddata.com/api